imsdev/ims-java-jmp/README.md

 For more information, see [DFSJVMMS member of the IMS PROCLIB data set](https://www.ibm.com/support/knowledgecenter/en/SSEPH2_14.1.0/com.ibm.ims14.doc.sdg/ims_dfsjvmms_proclib.htm) in IBM Knowledge Center.

-Note that for items #2 and #3, the sample z/OSMF workflow can be tailored to handle these tasks, easing the process of environment setup as well as application deployment.
+For items #2 and #3 above, the sample z/OSMF workflow can be tailored to handle these tasks, easing the process of environment setup as well as application deployment.

+<b>Note</b>: Start with the version in the `insurancenodb/` directory as it does not require additional database infrastructure setup.
+To use the database version of the sample in the `insurance/` directory, there are additional requirements to set up the infrastructure needed for open access to IMS database and to set up the sample IMS insurance database.
+The details are provided in the [Implementing open access for Java applications](https://www.ibm.com/support/knowledgecenter/SSEPH2_14.1.0/com.ibm.ims14.doc.sk/ims_openacc_getstart.htm) topic in the <b>IMS open acess solution adoption kit</b> in IBM Knowledge Center.

 ## Steps

 1. Import the IMS Universal drivers (imsudb.jar) into your project.
 2. Ask your system programmer to set up the environment for running Java applications in the JMP region.
-3. Identify the z/OS UNIX System Services (USS) file system location where the application .jar file should be uploaded.
+3. Identify the z/OS® UNIX System Services (USS) file system location where the application .jar file should be uploaded.
 The file system location is defined either in the DFSJVMMS member or in the shell script that is referenced by the `//STDENV DD` statement.
 Obtain the permission to upload files to the identified location.
 4. Obtain from your system programmer and system administrator the following information that is required to access IMS for testing:
    * IP address or host name
    * Data store name